-We then examine the sensitivity analysis of the relaxation timescale ( $\tau$ ) for oxygen, sulfate, and DIC for variation in sediment 545 deposit thickness ( $Z{pert}$ ) and the concentration factor for $C{org}^{fast}$ enrichment ( $\alpha$ ) covering values ranging between the two EM scenarios.
+We then examine the sensitivity analysis of the relaxation timescale $(\tau)$ for oxygen, sulfate, and DIC for variation in sediment deposit thickness $(Z{\text{pert}})$ and the concentration factor for $C{\text{org}}^{\text{fast}}$ enrichment $(\alpha)$ covering values ranging between the two EM scenarios.

-Over all runs varying the enrichment factor ( $\alpha$ ) and the thickness of the flood input layer, relaxation time for oxygen varied from 2 days for a flood deposited layer consisting of a thin layer of high concentration of labile OC to 9 days for a thicker deposited layer with low concentration of labile OC.
-In contrast, the relaxation timescales for SO42- and DIC were significantly longer than those for O2 (3 to 4 months).
-In addition, the relaxation timescale surface structure for SO42- appears complex with divergence gradient at mid-depth of 15 cm.
-For deposited depth layers above 5 cm and at low $\alpha$ value, the relaxation time for SO42- varied between 75 - 100 days (2 - 3 months).
-Below 5 cm (bioturbated depth imposed in the model), relaxation time was constant across all $\alpha$ variations (100 days).
-As organic enrichment ( $\alpha$ ) and thickness increase, the model estimates a longer relaxation time with a maximum time span of 105 days.
+Over all runs varying the enrichment factor $(\alpha)$ and the thickness of the flood input layer, relaxation time for oxygen varied from 2 d for a flood-deposited layer consisting of a thin layer of high concentration of labile OC to 9 d for a thicker deposited layer with low concentration of labile OC.
+In contrast, the relaxation timescales for $SO_4^{2-}$ and DIC were significantly longer than those for $O_2$ (3 to 4 months).
+In addition, the relaxation timescale surface structure for $SO_4^{2-}$ appears complex with divergence gradient at mid-depth of 15 cm.
+For deposited depth layers above 5 cm and at low $\alpha$ value, the relaxation time for $SO_4^{2-}$ varied between 75-100 d (2-3 months).
+Below 5 cm (bioturbated depth imposed in the model), relaxation time was constant across all $\alpha$ variations (100 d).
+As organic enrichment ( $\alpha$ ) and thickness increase, the model estimates a longer relaxation time with a maximum time span of 105 d.

-555 Similar variation of relaxation time for DIC was simulated for different $\alpha$ and sediment deposit thickness.
-However, unlike $SO_4^{2-}$ , relaxation time for DIC varies smoothly across the range of $\alpha$ and thickness combinations with relatively constant relaxation time (100 days) at low thickness and $\alpha$ combinations.
-The relaxation time increased exponentially as sediment deposit thickness and labile OC concentration increased ( $\alpha$ ), with maximum recovery time (171 days / 6 months) simulated at the extremes of both combinations (Fig. 9).
+Similar variation of relaxation time for DIC was simulated for different $\alpha$ and sediment deposit thickness.
+However, unlike $SO_4^{2-}$ , relaxation time for DIC varies smoothly across the range of $\alpha$ and thickness combinations with relatively constant relaxation time (100 d) at low thickness and $\alpha$ combinations.
+The relaxation time increased exponentially as sediment deposit thickness and labile OC concentration increased ( $\alpha$ ), with maximum recovery time (171 d/6 months) simulated at the extremes of both combinations (Fig. 9).

-560 4 Discussion
+4 Discussion

-In highly dynamic coastal ecosystems, such as RiOmar systems, driven by seasonal variability and meteorologically extreme events, the response of early diagenetic processes to time varying deposition of organic matter is generally non-stationary (Tesi et al., 2012).
-While dynamic equilibrium as a steady state condition may be reasonable in the case of seasonal variability, such an assumption may fail in cases of instantaneously event-driven deposition.
-An intermittent supply of sediment and OC, like

-- 565 those presented here, can cause a change in the system's properties on a short or long-term basis.
-Previous works have highlighted excursions in sediment redox boundary (Katsev et al., 2006), flux of solutes at the sediment-water interface (Rabouille and Gaillard, 1990) as well as modification of other system properties due to depositional flux of organic matter.
-Thus, the premise of steady state conditions in early diagenetic processes which often depends on the temporal resolution of the observation, might need revisiting especially in areas of episodic sedimentation (Wheatcroft, 1990; Tesi et al., 2012).
-Here, - 570 we discuss the evolution and dynamics of a non-stationary sedimentary system following a singular perturbation.
+In highly dynamic coastal ecosystems, such as RiOmar (river-dominated ocean margins) systems, driven by seasonal variability and meteorologically extreme events, the response of early diagenetic processes to time varying deposition of organic matter is generally non-stationary (Tesi et al., 2012).
+While dynamic equilibrium as a steady-state condition may be reasonable in the case of seasonal variability, such an assumption may fail in cases of instantaneously event-driven deposition.
+An intermittent supply of sediment and OC, like those presented here, can cause a change in the system's properties on a short- or long-term basis.
+Previous works have highlighted excursions in sediment redox boundary (Katsev et al., 2006), flux of solutes at the sediment-water interface (Rabouille and Gaillard, 1990), and modification of other system properties due to depositional flux of organic matter.
+Thus, the premise of steady-state conditions in early diagenetic processes which often depends on the temporal resolution of the observation might need revisiting especially in areas of episodic sedimentation (Wheatcroft, 1990; Tesi et al., 2012).
+Here, we discuss the evolution and dynamics of a non-stationary sedimentary system following a singular perturbation.